19th Tennessee Infantry Regiment: Chickamauga

 The 19th Tennessee, tired, hungry, and apprehensive, did not join the fighting until September 18.
 By that time, Bragg's army had crossed the creek around 7 AM.
 The dense brush and undergrowth made advancing difficult and commanders had to pause to straighten their lines.
 Passing near the 19th, Gen. Benjamin Cheatham yelled, "Give them hell, boys, give them hell!"
 Gen. Polk, a bishop in the Episcopal church, yelled, "Give them what General Cheatham says, we will pay off old chores today."
 About that time, a shell crashed nearby wounding two men.
 Within minutes, the Rebels and Yankees were heavily engaged.

 The Confederates managed to force the Federals back into their breastworks, but the attack stalled as ammunition ran low.
 Reinforced by reserve units, the Rebels pressed again with the 19th on the extreme right of the line.
 In fifteen minutes, 75 of the unit's 242 men were struck down, but the steady nerve of Colonel Francis Walker held them together.
 A number of Company level officers were cut down.

-The Confederate lines began to buckle as the Federals advanced, but a Rebel artillery barrage of canister and grapeshot, effective turning the big guns into shotguns, forced the Yankees to retreat.
+The Confederate lines began to buckle as the Federals advanced, but a Rebel artillery barrage of canister and grapeshot, effective turning the big guns into shotguns, forced the Unionists to retreat.
 The 19th lost 40% of its total strength, with 8 killed, 66 men wounded, and 20 missing, but the Tennesseans held their ground.
 The Rebels attacked again at dusk, but the attack sputtered in the darkness.
 Temperatures that night fell to near freezing, but the proximity of enemy forces prevented the use of campfires.
 Meanwhile, the Federals spent the night fortifying their earthworks.
 The battle resumed about 9:30 the next morning and about 11 AM, a mix up in orders caused the Federals to pull a division out of the center just as the Rebels came screaming in.
-The Yankees panicked and their lines splintered.
+The Unionists panicked and their lines splintered.
 The Army of Tennessee had its victory.